VroomDev/VroomRacer/README.md

 *There are 4 modes*:
 - Fuel: racing with fueling and flsgs by default.
 - Fast: racing flags but without fueling.
-- Tune: racing without flags and no fueling.
+- Tune: racing or qualifying without flags and no fueling.
 - Drag: This is for drag racing with 4 photo sensors.

-Remember everything is configurable, so each mode can be reconfigured.
+Remember everything is configurable, so each mode can be reconfigured to be what you want.

 Remember qualifying is an agreed upon *concept*.
 Run a race but ignore who wins it.
 Instead see who got the fastest lap.